Robert S. Poston: Career

+At SUNY-Downstate Medical Center Poston started another robotic CT surgical program in Brooklyn.
+Similar to Boston and Tucson, he arrived in Brooklyn knowing that robotic cardiac surgery had never been done in that city up to that point.
+This robotic option was accepted by the referring cardiology group, led by Dr. Jonathan Marmur.

 In 2013 Robert Poston, joined the Department of Cardiovascular Surgery at St. Francis Medical Center in New Jersey.

 In 2022, Robert Poston joined the surgical staff of Mercy Health Lourdes in Paducah, Kentucky.

 Research

 Poston's research deals with the mechanism of early graft thrombosis was recognized with a five-year RO1 clinical research grant from the National Institutes of Health in 2007.
 He has also been awarded grants from Intuitive Surgical to study how robotics accelerates patient recovery time, Maquet to study the impact of endoscopic harvesting techniques on the quality of bypass conduits, and Cardiogenesis to study the impact of laser revascularization techniques on bypass graft flow.
 He has been the first/senior author of 100 papers and abstracts.
 His research manuscripts are available on PubMed.